deneuv34/notification-service/README.md

 ### API Documentation

-It's included as Postman file on the root of project named `github-org.postman_collection.json`.
+It's included as Postman file on the root of project named `Notification Service.postman_collection.json`.
 You can import the file on your Postman / Insomnia client directly;

 ### Prerequisites